BBVA/susto/fortitude/Fortitude_Objectives.md

 - Demo how to leverage existing tools by **easy tool chaining**
 - Demo how to **Map standards using the power of Metadata and Community**
 - Demo how to leverage the Community to achieve comprehensiveness
-- Demo how to **reuse checks across projects, organizations, industries**
+- Demo how to **reuse checks of common controls across projects, organizations, industries**
 - Demo how to **Overlord can build Community: ruleset catalog mockup**

 ### Integration